Sckatos/Competitive/README.md

 # Competitive
-Main template for competitive programming with some useful algorithms.
+Main template for competitive programming in Rust language with some useful algorithms.